Pinoy pop: Single promotion and comebacks

-Awarding Shows are also popular to recognize the local artists in the Philippines.
-Awarding Shows in the Philippines are made through different platforms including social media and others.
-These award shows includes Wish 107.5 Music Awards and MYX Music Awards that is held annually.
+Awards shows

+Awards shows like the Wish 107.5 Music Awards and Myx Music Awards are held annually to recognize the contributions of local artists in the Philippines.

 International recognition

 In 2010, Jake Zyrus (then known under the mononym Charice)'s self-titled album Charice debuted at number eight on the Billboard 200, making Zyrus the first Asian artist to reach the top 10 on the chart solo.
 While his lead single, "Pyramid", featuring Iyaz, reached number 17 on the UK Singles Chart, making Zyrus the first Filipino singer to have a top 20 single in the UK.

 In 2015, Alden Richards' self-titled debut EP Alden Richards landed on Billboard World Albums Chart at number 10 for the week of October 17, 2015.